 A big thank you to everyone who volunteered at Sport Relief Mile, Sky Ride and Olympic Torch Relay in 2012, these events were a great success and we couldn't have done it without you!

-Southampton's events team are currently looking for volunteers to help with forthcoming events in 2013.
+Looking for volunteers to help with forthcoming events in 2013.

 Volunteering is a great way to meet new people, improve your communication and people skills whilst working as part of an enthusiastic team.
 Volunteers are vital to ensure the success of our events and we have various events in Southampton, for which we always require the help of volunteers.
 Southampton has played host to many events in the city ranging from the Garden Festival, Sport Relief, Caribbean Festival, the final departure of the QE2 and Sky Ride to name but a few.